Skip to main content

 A. Managing Authentication Results

-After an item is successfully submitted through the Entrupy Android SDK's capture flow (as handled by the onCaptureCompleteSuccessfully callback), the journey of an authentication is not yet complete.
-The initial callback provides confirmation of submission and may include an Estimated Time of Arrival (ETA) or a preliminary status.
-The definitive authentication result (e.g., Authentic, Unidentified) is determined by Entrupy's backend systems.
+After an item is successfully submitted through the Entrupy Android SDK's capture flow, the journey of an authentication is not yet complete.
+The CaptureCallback interface provides onCaptureStarted() to confirm the capture flow has launched, and onCaptureError() to report any errors during capture.
+The definitive authentication result (e.g., Authentic, Unidentified) is determined by Entrupy's backend systems and delivered asynchronously via webhooks to your backend server.

 This guide provides an overview of how to think about these results and introduces concepts that will be further detailed in the SDK Reference, particularly concerning the Detail View.